jnooree/jekyll-deploy-action/README.md

             ${{ runner.os }}-gems-

       # Use GitHub Deploy Action to build and deploy to Github
-      - uses: jeffreytse/jekyll-deploy-action@v0.3.1
+      - uses: jnooree/jekyll-deploy-action@master
         with:
-          provider: 'github'
+          provider: "github"
           token: ${{ secrets.GITHUB_TOKEN }} # It's your Personal Access Token(PAT)
-          repository: ''             # Default is current repository
+          repository: "" # Default is current repository
-          branch: 'gh-pages'         # Default is gh-pages for github provider
+          branch: "gh-pages" # Default is gh-pages for github provider
-          jekyll_src: './'           # Default is root directory
+          jekyll_src: "./" # Default is root directory
-          jekyll_cfg: '_config.yml'  # Default is _config.yml
+          jekyll_cfg: "_config.yml" # Default is _config.yml
-          jekyll_baseurl: ''         # Default is according to _config.yml
+          jekyll_baseurl: "" # Default is according to _config.yml
-          bundler_ver: '>=0'         # Default is latest bundler version
+          bundler_ver: ">=0" # Default is latest bundler version
-          cname: ''                  # Default is to not use a cname
+          cname: "" # Default is to not use a cname
-          actor: ''                  # Default is the GITHUB_ACTOR
+          actor: "" # Default is the GITHUB_ACTOR
-          pre_build_commands: ''     # Installing additional dependencies (Arch Linux)
+          pre_build_commands: "" # Installing additional dependencies (Arch Linux)
 ```

 To schedule a workflow, you can use the POSIX cron syntax in your workflow file.